 Union Mills real estate is some of the most expensive in Indiana, although Union Mills house values don't compare to the most expensive real estate in the U.S.

-Union Mills is a blue-collar town, with 46.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Union Mills is generally considered to be a blue-collar town.
+46.10% of the Union Mills workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Union Mills is a town of transportation and shipping workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Union Mills who work in office and administrative support (11.42%), healthcare (8.22%), and management occupations (7.13%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.55% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The education level of Union Mills citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.76% of adults 25 and older in Union Mills have a college degree.
+The percentage of adults in Union Mills who are college-educated is close to the national average for all communities of 21.84%: 20.76% of the adults in Union Mills have a bachelor's degree or advanced degree.

 The per capita income in Union Mills in 2022 was $43,428, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $173,712 for a family of four.
 However, Union Mills contains both very wealthy and poor people as well.